Police officer shot dead at custody centre in London | Law-Order

 The 23-year-old suspect is thought to have then turned the gun on himself.
 He was taken to hospital with a gunshot wound and is in a critical condition.
 Officers did not open fire.
 "A murder investigation is under way and officers are working at several crime scenes to secure evidence and to establish the facts of what happened," said London police chief Cressida Dick, who described the incident as "truly shocking".

 "Early indications are that the suspect shot himself.
 This has not yet, of course, been established as a fact."
-The incident has been referred to the Independent Office for Police Conduct.
+The incident has been referred to the Independent Office for Police Conduct (IOPC) which later said the suspect had been arrested for possession of drugs and ammunition.

+"The man was handcuffed to the rear before being transported to Croydon Custody Suite in a police vehicle where he was escorted into the building," it added in a statement.
+The handcuffs remained in place while officers prepared to search him using a metal detector, the IOPC said.
+At that point, shots were fired.

 Prime Minister Boris Johnson said: "My deepest condolences go to the family, friends and colleagues of the police officer who was killed in Croydon last night.
 We owe a huge debt to those who risk their own lives to keep us safe."
 The killing of an officer is a rare event in Britain where the vast majority of police remain routinely unarmed.
 The BBC said only 16 other London police officers had been killed by a firearm since World War Two.